exteon/uri/README.md

 ### Base and relative urls, composition

-The `Uri` object can be use to combine relative uris to a base uri:
+The `Uri` object can be used to combine relative URIs to a base URI:

 ```php
 use Exteon\Uri\Uri;